jnozzi/cocoadev.com/markdown/HighlightButtonsLikeDLandAB.md

 ----

 There's a video from WWDC 05 on ADC somewhere that show's how Apple did this.
-It involves using a General/NSTextView, getting the selection and drawing a shadow around it.
+It involves using a NSTextView, getting the selection and drawing a shadow around it.
 They go through step-by-step.
 I don't necessarily like that method though, because you have to basically manage character ranges as text fields.
 It won't work at all for bindings.
 I always thought it might be more interesting to have a view that can draw the shadows around any cell that's key.
 Then implement the popup button as a cell as well. -justin

 ----